Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fmodifiers.rst

 Cycles
 ------

-Cycles allows you add cyclic motion to a curve that has 2 or more control points.
+Cycles allows you add cyclic motion to a curve that has two or more control points.
 The options can be set for before and after the curve.

 Cycle Mode